myscale/myscaledb-client/docs/source/introduction.rst

 Quick Start
 -----------

-The quickest way to get up and running with `myscaledb-client` is to simply connect and check ClickHouse is alive.
+The quickest way to get up and running with ``myscaledb-client`` is to simply connect and check MyScale is alive.
 Here's how you would do that:

 ::